Did Jesus ever laugh?

 Jesus evinced a sense of humor in His teaching.
 Jesus’ discussion of the “log” in one’s eye is a purposeful exaggeration—and a lighthearted one at that (Matthew 7:3–5) Also, the incongruous image of a camel going through the eye of a needle contains humor (Matthew 19:24).

 Jesus encouraged joyful laughter, most famously in the Beatitudes, recorded in Matthew 5 and Luke 6.
 Jesus said, “Blessed are you who weep now, for you shall laugh.”
 Jesus spoke of rejoicing in His parables in Luke 15—the lost sheep, the lost coin, and the lost son were all found.
 The result in each case was great rejoicing.
 Even more telling is that Jesus told these stories as illustrations of the “joy before the angels of God over one sinner who repents” (Luke 15:10).

 Jesus had a serious mission to accomplish in this world, but He was not one to be somber all the time.
 There is no verse in the Bible that says, “Jesus laughed,” but we know that He empathized with us completely and felt all of our emotions.
 Laughter is part of life, and Jesus truly lived.

-Recommended Resources: Laugh Again/Hope Again: Two Books to Inspire a Joy-Filled Life by Charles Swindoll and Logos Bible Software.
+Recommended Resource: Laugh Again/Hope Again: Two Books to Inspire a Joy-Filled Life by Charles Swindoll